BusyBee-Development/ClearLaggEnhanced/README.md

 - `CHAT` - Send warnings in chat
 - `ACTION_BAR` - Display above the hotbar (recommended)
 - `TITLE` - Show as large title overlay
+- Multiple types can be specified and will be used in order

 ---